 While I was taking photos, one group of children asked me to take a picture of their hands on top of the marshmallows.
 How could I resist?

 Thank you to Kiboomu for sharing this idea on their blog!
-We loved it!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+We loved it!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!